uoftastro/uoftastro.github.io/README.md

 ### How do I learn to say 'NO' to things?

-Academics can often be burnt out/overwhelmed.
-Here is a great [link](https://mtkawakami.com/news/2023/5/16/saying-no-in-academia) on saying no in academia and how to develop a practice of balancing workload.
+Academics can often be burnt out/overwhelmed (here is a good link of some [signs you may be overwhelmed/overworked/burnt out](https://www.webmd.com/balance/ss/slideshow-signs-burnout).
+This [link](https://mtkawakami.com/news/2023/5/16/saying-no-in-academia) provides some tips on saying no in academia and how to develop a practice of balancing workload.

 ### How do I find a mentor?